Caroline Monnet: Early life and education

-Monnet is a multi-disciplinary contemporary artist and filmmaker based in Montreal, Quebec, Canada.
-She grew up between the Celtic coasts of France in Douarnenez and the Algonquin territory of Outaouais, Québec, and much of her work explores her Algonquin (Quebec) and French (France) dual heritage.
+Monnet is a multidisciplinary contemporary artist and filmmaker based in Montreal, Quebec, Canada.
+She grew up in both Douarnenez, France, and Outaouais, Quebec, Canada.

+Her father emigrated to Canada from France, and Monnet has French citizenship through him.
+Her mother is Canadian and a member of the Kitigan Zibi First Nation.

 She is the younger sister of artist and playwright Émilie Monnet.

 Monnet has B.A in communications and sociology from the University of Ottawa and has studied at the University of Granada in Spain.
 She is an alumnus of the Berlinale Talents and TIFF Talent Lab 2016.

 Career

+Much of her work explores her Algonquin (Quebec) and French (France) heritage.

 Monnet began her film career making short films.
 In 2010, Caroline Monnet released the short film Warchild, which made its debut at the Présence Authochtone Montréal First Peoples' Festival in August 2011.
 In 2012, Monnet released Gephyrophobia, a short film about two individuals sharing the Outaouais River that was featured at Talent Tout court at Cannes Film Festival.
 In 2014, Monnet's short film, The Black Case, was screened at the Vancouver Latin American Film Festival; this piece uses inspiration from real events to demonstrate the unbearable traumas experienced in residential schools.

 She was nominated for a Canadian Screen Awards for Best Short Drama for Roberta (2014) and Best Short Documentary for Tshiuetin (2016).
 In 2015, released a short film, Mobilize, which uses old footage from the National Film Board of Canada archives, set to a score by Tanya Tagaq.
 She won a Golden Sheaf Award at the Yorkton Film Festival for Best Experimental Film for Mobilize.

 Her first feature film entitled Bootlegger produced by Microclimat Films was selected for both CineMart and Berlinale Co-Production Market 2016.
 She was the first Canadian filmmaker selected for the 33rd session of the prestigious Cannes Film Festival's Cinéfondation residency in Paris (from October 2016 to February 2017).
 Monnet is also a founding member of the Aboriginal digital arts collective ITWÉ.

 In 2017, Monnet released her documentary entitled Emptying the Tank through CBC.

 In 2019, she was one of seven directors, alongside Kaveh Nabatian, Juan Andrés Arango, Sophie Deraspe, Karl Lemieux, Ariane Lorrain and Sophie Goyette, to direct segments of the anthology film The Seven Last Words (Les sept dernières paroles).

 Monnet is one of the co-founders of daphne, the first Indigenous artist-run centre in Québec, along with Skawennati, Hannah Claus and Nadia Myre.